itsmerosu/Xera/Setup-Guide.md

 ## ACME SSL Configuration:
 Xera supports ACME SSL certificate provisioning from multiple providers.
 Configure them as follows:
+**Important:** CloudFlare API is mandatory to use ACME SSL because it is used to delegate the DNS CNAME records.

 ### Let's Encrypt:
 Refer to [Let's Encrypt Get Started Page](https://letsencrypt.org/getting-started/)